Information on LRBA

 Acronym Condition's_name MOI Mode_of_actionwww icon OMIM_ID No.cases

-Please mind that full curation (inclusion of all published patients) of this gene has not been completed yet.
+Please mind that curation (inclusion of all reported patients) of this gene has not been completed.
 It is currently ongoing.

 Transcripts of LRBA